iconindicators/appindicators/README.md

 ## Run an Indicator (Within the Development Environment)

-To run the indicator from an Integrated Development Environment (IDE) such as `Eclipse`, the IDE should take care of all paths etcetera.
+To run the indicator from an Integrated Development Environment (IDE) such as `Eclipse`, the IDE should take care of all paths et cetera.

 To run the indicator from a terminal, ensuring you are in the directory at the root of the project: